 Fish that are handled roughly: their outer skin can be scraped off.
 When the skin's protective layer is damaged or removed it enables fungus to move in.
-Keep in mind that poor water conditions enable diseases to break out fast.
+Keep in mind that poor water parameters enable diseases to break out fast.
 Low temperatures, too, are primary causes.

 The fungus appears as grey or white patches on the fish.
 Generally at first, saprolegnia establishes as small infections in a specific area and thereafter spreads rapidly over the body and gills of the fish.
 Sometimes there may be inflammation but unless there is an underlying bacterial infection it is not common.

-Fungus can be somewhat difficult to treat, however, our recommendation in treatment would be Maracyn, Maracyn II or Rid Fungus.
-A 50% water change should be made before the dosage is applied as partial water changes cannot be done during the time in which treatment is in process as it weakens the medication.
-When the treatment is complete, a 50% should be done again to help remove the medication.
+Fungus can be somewhat difficult to treat, however, our recommendation in treatment would be Maracyn or Rid Fungus.
+A 50% water change should be made before the dosage is applied as partial water change cannot be done during the time in which treatment is in process as it weakens the medication.
+When the treatment is complete, a 50% water change should be done again to help remove the medication.